One of the major attractions of the BA, BSc (Hons) degree at University of Worcester is that it allows you to choose from a wide range of modules.

 Module clashes on your timetable

-If you have a clash of two or more modules on your timetable, you can find out how to resolve it on our timetable pages.
+If you have a clash of two or more modules on your timetable, you can find out how to resolve it on the timetable pages.

 Ways of choosing your modules